[QRT] FT8WW – Crozet Island (2024)

 • Stopping of all broadcasts 10 days before the departure of the boat for the Réunion Island.

-Currently, Thierry is awaiting the endorsem*nt that the TAAF must make.
+Currently, Thierry is awaiting the endorsement that the TAAF must make.
 There is no HF emission for the moment.

 As for the QSLs, Paul F6EXV says that the double-sided QSLs to answer direct requests are printed, they should arrived this week.